mdeguzis/RetroRig-ES/README.md

 For all other features and future plans, please see the [wiki](https://github.com/ProfessorKaos64/RetroRig/wiki/Development-and-Features)

+* Concentration on a console-like experience from bootup to shutdown
+* No need to install an entire separate distro on your Mint/Debian machine
+* Custom emulator and utilties packages
+* Seperate dot file (.retrorig-es) so no other program's configurations are affected
+* Auto-install software, emulator configs, and required components
+* Many supported consoles (more added frequently)
+* Gamepad select menu
+* SSH and samba share support
+* Preset Controller mappings for supported gamepads
+* Resolution presets/custom selection for emulators that support it
+* Save state, load state, exit emulators with gamepad
+* A cobbled together "first run" state of RCB with a blank games database and pre-set configs
+* Functions to update git repo, emulator binaries, upgrade system and more
+* ROM pre-loader
-* Coming soon!
+* BIOS pre-loader
+* Modular design for expandability
+* Unity configuration set during config-setup to lengthen screen timeout + remove screen lock

 ## Wiki

 First, I must direct you to read the wiki on this github page, as it contains extra information outside this wiki.
-A large amount of tips, tricks, and how-to information is located on this, all for your benefit. https://github.com/ProfessorKaos64/RetroRig/wiki
+A large amount of tips, tricks, and how-to information is located on this, all for your benefit.
+This may be replicated to this repository, or stay on its own. https://github.com/ProfessorKaos64/RetroRig/wiki

 **Please also note**